 Wrapping it up

-These two ways to extract audio from your video files can come in extremely handy.
+These four ways to extract audio from your video files can come in extremely handy.
 Your baby laughing, your fiancé proposing, your child singing, even your dog making silly noises; these are all things that can be appreciated with just the sound.
 Are you going to use one of these methods to save an audio file from a video?